David B. Devan

 David B. Devan joined Opera Philadelphia in January 2006 and was appointed General Director of the company in 2011.
 Since his arrival, David has worked closely with board and administration on strategic planning initiatives and building partnerships within the community and the opera world.

-As immediate past Chair of the Board of Directors for the Greater Philadelphia Cultural Alliance and a former member of the Opera America board, David is privileged to serve in a city with rich and diverse cultural roots.
+As immediate past Chair of the Board of Directors for the Greater Philadelphia Cultural Alliance and a member of the Opera America board, David is privileged to serve in a city with rich and diverse cultural roots.
 He continues to work tirelessly to make opera as an important part of our community.